Healthy Homes Assessment Bridge P?

 Bridge P?
 Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Bridge P? and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement to all Bridge P? and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate conformance with all Healthy Homes Standard that apply or will be in force during the tenure of your rental home.
+• Property managers and landlords are required to keep records of their the conformance to any Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.

-• Private landlords and property managers have to ensure their rental properties comply to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.
+• Private landlords and property managers must make sure their rental properties conform according to Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 From July 1st 2024